Working with Victims of Animal Caused Accidents in MA and RI

 - Contact your auto insurance carrier.

-Discuss Your Auto Accident with Bottaro Law
+Discuss Your Auto Accident with the Bottaro Law Firm, LLC

 Have you been involved in an auto accident in Massachusetts or Rhode Island?
-Bottaro Law is a top-rated team of experienced personal injury attorneys who have achieved extraordinary results representing victims in auto accidents throughout Rhode Island and Massachusetts.
+The Bottaro Law Firm, LLC is a top-rated team of experienced personal injury attorneys who have achieved extraordinary results representing victims in auto accidents throughout Rhode Island and Massachusetts.
 To discuss the specifics of your case with one of our attorneys at no cost, call (401) 777–7777 or complete a short information form on our web site.